Skip to main content

 Tip 2

-Paying one extra mortgage payment per year can shorten a 30-year mortgage by 4โ€“6 years.
+Making one extra mortgage payment per year (applied to principal) can shorten a 30-year mortgage by 4โ€“6 years and save $50,000+ in interest on a typical loan.

 Tip 3